tlorenzi/Functional-Light-JS/manuscript/ch2.md

 ### Function vs Procedure

-So why all the talk of math and graphs?
-Because essentially Functional Programming is about embracing using functions as *functions* in this mathematical sense.
+Functional Programming is about embracing using functions as *functions* in this mathematical sense.

 You may be more accustomed to thinking of functions as procedures.
 What's the difference?
 A procedure is an arbitrary collection of functionality.
 It may have inputs, it may not.
 It may have an output (`return` value), it may not.